ga-wdi-lessons/react_todo_walkthrough/readme.md

 Every component in react undergoes a component lifecycle.
 There are several "hooks" throughout this lifecycle.
 You can think of hooks like events that we can trigger functionality on. `componentDidMount` is a reserved hook that happens after a component renders.
 There are many hooks, this is a [great blog post](http://busypeoples.github.io/post/react-component-lifecycle/) that goes into much better detail of the lifecycle of a component.

-You might be asking yourself: "Wait, why are we getting the data after the components already been rendered?" ([I did too](http://stackoverflow.com/questions/39338464/reactjs-why-is-the-convention-to-fetch-data-on-componentdidmount))
+You might be asking yourself: "Wait, why are we getting the data after the components already been rendered?" ([Andy did too](http://stackoverflow.com/questions/39338464/reactjs-why-is-the-convention-to-fetch-data-on-componentdidmount))

 That's because a re-render will always happen because fetching data happens asynchronously.
 Here's the [Facebook recommendation](https://facebook.github.io/react/tips/initial-ajax.html)